Support Us Button Widget

 Eccentric, free-spirited, charismatic.
 That’s how many would describe the larger-than-life presence of poet and artist Henry Faulkner.

-To celebrate and honor the colorful Lexingtonian, the Headley-Whitney Museum has just opened the “Henry Faulkner: Poetry in Paint One Hundredth Birthday” exhibition, which features ~190 pieces of his work donated by the community.
+To celebrate and honor the colorful Lexingtonian, the Headley-Whitney Museum is currently selling the book, “Henry Faulkner Centennial Celebration,” a catalogue featuring ~200 pieces of his work that were donated by the community for the previous exhibit.

 Celebrate Faulkner

-Here’s a few fast facts about the exhibit:
+Here’s a few fast facts about the book:

 • Hours: Friday-Sunday, 10 a.m. to 4 p.m.